Klugh/klugh.github.io/index.md

 ### <br>Technical Training & Development Facilitation

-Following is a list of courses I teach on a regular basis to uplift individual and team capabilities:
+Following is a list of training courses I have developed and teach on a regular basis to uplift individual and team capabilities:

 **SOLID Principles of Object-Oriented Design**<br>
 Quality can never be added to software; you must plan, design, and build for it.
 The SOLID principles provide a set of standards by which quality software can be developed, enhancing characteristics such as functionality, extensibility, reliability, portability, and testability among others.
 This course teaches the five SOLID principles of class design and associated practices that will help realize many optimal software qualities.